 Downloading Solar Resource Data, Sep 2018

-About the Newest Release of the National Solar Radiation Database (NSRDB)
+About the National Solar Radiation Database (NSRDB)

 The NSRDB (V3.0.0) is a serially complete collection of meteorological and solar irradiance data sets.
 The data are publicly available at no cost to the user and provide foundational information that underpins a large range of research activities that take place within the solar energy industry.
 The NSRDB data are used as input to performance and economic models to improve the accuracy of grid integration studies, facilitate energy modeling.